lucylow/Humans-vs-Quantum-Computers---IBM---QopyCat/README.md

 # Staying Alive: Game Storyline

-Professor X was testing a quantum experiment on his digital cat Schrödinger when his quantum computer started glitching -  entangling his cat into two copies - good and bad.
-Bad cat is controlled by the Quantum Computer and is an obnoxious cat who, sickly, gets off on copying, imitating, emulating, simulating and miming all your actions and is just another individual who copies you in everything you do.
-He wants to steal the diamond quantum computer running Professor X's lab experiment and destroy the world.
+Professor X was testing a quantum experiment on his digital cat Schrödinger when his quantum computer started glitching.
+By entangling his cat into two copies, she seperated the cat's dark and light energy.
+Bad cat is controlled by the Quantum Computer and is an obnoxious cat who, sickly, gets off on copying, imitating, emulating, simulating and miming all your actions and is just another individual who copies you in everything you do. *He wants to steal the diamond quantum computer running Professor X's lab experiment and destroy the world.*

 This is a quantum circuit game in which you have to save both the good and bad cat in the screen at the same time, in order to earn quantum gates to complete the quantum circuit.
 Here, the good cat = the Classical Computer, and the bad cat is the Quantum computer.
 Save the world with quantum circuits.